Notes taken during elasticsearch training.

 POST _bulk

-will need an extra new line on end, console doesn’t
+using curl will need an extra new line on end, console doesn’t

 try to move start up options to yml config file